UnExCo Home

 DO IT THIS WAY

-And I know the directions may say you can do this from 15 feet away, but don't believe it - you have to get the spray DIRECTLY into the hole, or you run the risk of an invalid treatment and (perhaps) a slew of angry hornets.
+And I know the directions on the can may sometimes say you can do this from 15 feet away, but don't believe it - best to get the spray DIRECTLY into the hole, or you run the risk of an invalid treatment and (perhaps) a slew of angry hornets.
+Depending on the type of can you buy, you can sometimes use a large-sized soda straw to make an extension to the can nozzle.
+Remember, all this can take practice, make sure you know exactly what you're going to do!

 After shooting the both hole and the nest, move away from the area IMMEDIATELY!
 Have your compatriot IMMEDIATELY turn off the light.
 Wasps (and hornets) will fly directly at lights, remember that, use the flashlight sparingly.
 WATCH OUT FOR THAT LADDER!
 Don't fall over it and get stung like happened to me one time.